AkiTheMemeGod/Flutter_ProtoBase_Client/README.md

 # ProtoBase Client

-ProtoBase Client is a simple and lightweight Dart package designed to help developers integrate authentication functionalities with ease.
-It provides methods for signing up and signing in using email or username through the ProtoBase API.
+ProtoBase Client is a simple and lightweight Dart package designed to help developers integrate authentication and database functionalities with ease.
+It provides methods for signing up and signing in using email or username through the ProtoBase API, as well as methods for database operations.

 ## Features